 A Complaint for rescission of contract; specific performance; loss of period of payment; to declare a lien on the MPSA; plus attorney's fees and damages was filed in court by Benguet Corporation (BC) under date of October 10, 2019, naming NADECOR as the principal defendant.
-Although the Company was included as a co-defendant, the Company has not been officially served with any court Summons to-date.
-The directors are of the opinion that the claim can be successfully resisted by the Company, and therefore no amounts have been accrued as at December 31, 2020.
+On February 2, 2022, a court-issued summons was served upon the Company.
+It must be noted that the Company is not doing business in the Philippines, hence, there are established rules for the proper service of summons upon foreign-registered entities, which Benguet and the court process server did not comply with.
+The directors are still of the opinion that the claim can be successfully resisted by the Company, and therefore no amounts have been accrued as at December 31, 2021.

-B. Investments in joint ventures
+- B. Investments in joint ventures - i.

-i.
 KGCMI